JulienML/angular-nodejs-project/README.md

 ![Home Page](./screens/home.png)

-When you arrive the Home Page, you will see the navigation grid (black band) with "Home" and all of the other pages Obviously, you arrive automatically on the Home page, but you can always click on "Home" when you are on another page to go back to it.
+When you arrive the Home Page, you will see the navigation grid (black band) with "Home" and all of the other pages.

+Obviously, you arrive automatically on the Home page, but you can always click on "Home" when you are on another page to go back to it.
-What you see here is an ag-grid with the ID and the name of each student of the database with their average mark, which means the average of all of their marks (see aggrid_image1)
+What you see here is an ag-grid with the ID and the name of each student of the database with their average mark, which means the average of all of their marks.
 When your cursor is on the grid you can always scroll to see all of the remaining rows.

 ### Sorting